OpenLocalizationTestOrg/azure-docs-pr-test.tr-TR/articles/mobile-engagement/mobile-engagement-android-use-engagement-api.md

 ## <a name="reporting-jobs"></a>Raporlama işleri
 ### <a name="example"></a>Örnek
-Oturum açma işleminiz tooreport hello süresi istediğinizi varsayalım:
+Oturum açma işleminiz süresini rapor istediğinizi varsayalım:

             [...]
             public void signIn(Context context, ...) {

-              /* We need an Android context toocall hello Engagement API, if you are extending Activity, Service, you can pass "this" */
+              /* We need an Android context to call the Engagement API, if you are extending Activity, Service, you can pass "this" */
               EngagementAgent engagementAgent = EngagementAgent.getInstance(context);

               /* Report sign in job has started */